paulca55/hubspot-local-development/README.md

 1. In your current working directory run `npm install` to install all the required npm packages.
 1. Fill in the needed details in the `config.json` file.

-   `previewUrl` - copy the **preview URL** from your browser address bar when you are previewing the web page you want to work on.
-Using the live website URL will not work.
+   `previewUrl` - copy the **preview URL** from your browser address bar when you are previewing the **web page** you want to work on.
+Using the template preview URL or live website URL will not work.

    `filesToWatch` - takes an `array` of directories you want to _watch for changes_ for live reloading.